 How Is Plantar Fasciitis Diagnosed?

-To diagnose plantar fasciitis in New York City, the doctor will first need to do a physical exam and check whether there is tenderness in the foot and where the pain is located.
+To diagnose the doctor will first need to do a physical exam and check whether there is tenderness in the foot and where the pain is located.
 By doing so, the doctor makes sure that there isn’t another foot problem present.

 For the evaluation, you might need to flex the foot while pushing on the plantar fascia.
 This helps the doctor determine whether the pain gets worse when you flex your feet or whether it gets better when you point the toe.
 During a physical exam, the doctor will also check for swelling and redness.